Abu Sayeed M Ahmed

 Abu Sayeed Mostaque Ahmed is an architect and architectural conservation specialist from Bangladesh.

 Career

-Ahmed passed the SSC exam from Comilla District School in 1974 and HSC exam from Comilla Victoria College in 1976.
+Ahmed passed the SSC exam from Comilla Zilla School in 1974 and the HSC exam from Comilla Victoria College in 1976.
 Later, he was admitted to the architecture department of Bangladesh University of Engineering & Technology (BUET).
 He obtained a Bachelor of Architecture degree from there.
 After four years of service at the ECBL consultancy firm, he moved to Germany to do a master's degree.
 There he passed his M.Arch from Karlsruhe Institute of Technology and PhD from the same university.

-Ahmed served as the president of Institute of Architects Bangladesh (IAB) for its 21st Executive Council (2015-2016). and President of Architects Regional Council of Asia (ARCASIA) for 2021-22.
+Ahmed served as the president of the Institute of Architects Bangladesh (IAB) for its 21st Executive Council (2015–2016), and president of the Architects Regional Council of Asia (ARCASIA) for 2021–22.

-Ahmed is the dean of the School of Environmental Science and Design and Head of the Department of Architecture in University of Asia Pacific (UAP).
+Ahmed is the dean of the School of Environmental Science and Design and head of the Department of Architecture at the University of Asia Pacific (UAP).